centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 ### Filtering or adapting the data you want to send to InfluxDB 2

-All stream connectors have a set of [optional parameters](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/sc_param.md#default-parameters), that allow you to filter the data you will send to your InfluxDB 2 equipment, to reformat the data, to define a proxy...
+All stream connectors have a set of [optional parameters](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/sc_param.md#default-parameters), that allow you to filter the data you will send to your InfluxDB 2 device, to reformat the data, to define a proxy...

 Each optional parameter has a default value, that is indicated in the corresponding documentation.